StackStorm/st2contrib/packs/astral/README.md

 ### Configuration file:

-Sets the coordinates (lat/lon) for the location of the stackstorm server
+Copy and edit the astral.yaml.example into the /opt/stackstorm/configs directory.

 ### Triggers: